-A. Eligibility (age, representation, classification)

-Subject to the listed exceptions, fencers must meet birth years in Table 2.5.1 and be a U.S citizen or Permanent Resident.
-There are no classification requirements.

-B. Qualifying Path

-- Be on the Y12 National Point Standings at the regular fee entry deadline OR - Earn at least 70 Y12 Regional Points during the current season (Total points = an athlete's top three point results) OR - Earn at least 150 Y14 Regional Points during the current season (Total points = an athlete's top three point results) OR - Rank in top TBD percent of the Y12 Regional Point Standings list during the current season OR - Place in the top TBD percent of the fencer's division's Y12 National Championship qualifying competition

-C. Seeding and Format
+- A. Eligibility (age, representation, classification) Subject to the listed exceptions, fencers must meet birth years in Table 2.5.1 and be a U.S citizen or Permanent Resident.
+There are no classification requirements. - B. Qualifying Path - Be on the Y12 National Point Standings at the regular fee entry deadline OR - Earn at least 70 Y12 Regional Points during the current or 2019-20 season (Total points = an athlete's top three point results) OR - Earn at least 150 Y14 Regional Points during the current or 2019-20 season (Total points = an athlete's top three point results) OR - Rank in 40 percent of the Y12 Regional Point Standings list during the current season - C. Seeding and Format